2007—An interstate highway bridge in Minneapolis collapses, killing 13.

 1972—The Washington Post reports on a “two-bit burglary” at DNC HQ.

 1972—First Lt.
-G.W.[MD] Bush loses his Air National Guard flying status because he skipped a required physical exam and drug test.
+G.W.[MD] Bush loses his Air National Guard flying status; he skipped a required physical exam that included a drug test.

 1969—Herb Kalmbach accepts a $100,000 bribe from milk producers on behalf of Richard Nixon.